-Consider the many changes that mark each period of development and it is apparent that development is multidimensional.
-That is, development includes changes in multiple areas or domains of development.
+areas of development.
 Physical development refers to body maturation and growth, such as body size, proportion, appearance, health, and perceptual abilities.
 Cognitive development refers to the maturation of thought processes and the tools that we use to obtain knowledge, become aware of the world around us, and solve problems.
-Socioemotional development includes changes in personality, emotions, views of one-self, social skills, and interpersonal relationships with family and friends.
+Socioemotional development includes changes in personality, emotions, views of oneself, social skills, and interpersonal relationships with family and friends.

 These areas of development overlap and interact.
 The onset of walking precedes advances in language development in infants in the United States and China (He et al., 2015; Lüke et al., 2019).
 Brain maturation, a physical development, underlies advances in cognitive development, which might enable adolescents to become better at understanding their best friend's point of view and show more prosocial helpful behavior (Tamnes et al., 2018).
-In turn, adolescents might become more empathetic and sensitive to their friends' needs and develop a more mature friendship, influencing socioemotional development (Tamnes et al., 2018).
+In turn, adolescents might become more empathetic and sensitive to their friends' needs and develop a more mature friendship, influencing socioemotional development.
 Figure 1.1 illustrates how the three areas of development interact.